Shipbuilding and ship repair industry tax credit

-- Completion tax credit – 20% of salary and wages (up to $5,250) paid to an apprentice in the 12 month period prior to the apprentice completing the requirements for tax credit level 3 or higher of an eligible program.
-The completion tax credit is claimed in the tax year the level is completed, so long as the level is completed after September 30, 2012.
-Wages paid before October 1, 2012, qualify for this credit.
+- Completion tax credit – 20% of salary and wages (up to $5,250) paid to an apprentice in the 12 month period prior to the apprentice completing the requirements for tax credit level 3 or 4 of an eligible program.
+The completion tax credit is claimed in the tax year the level is completed.

 - Enhanced tax credit – the basic and completion tax credits are enhanced by 50% (up to $2,625) for apprentices who are eligible First Nations individuals or persons with disabilities.
 This is in addition to the basic credit or the completion credit.
 First Nations individuals are persons registered as Indians under the Indian Act (Canada).
 Persons with disabilities are individuals who qualify for the federal disability tax credit.